-The Inspiring Life of Al-Biruni
+The Inspiring and venerated Life of Al-Biruni

 All over the globe, it is widely accepted that the Islamic Golden Age remains one of the most wonderful moments in history for science and technology.
 In that period, Muslims were outstanding in so many fields of knowledge.
 They did not just dominate these fields, they also innovated and revolutionised entire areas.
 One of the Muslim scholars who did such was none other than Abu Rayhan Al-Biruni.
 Better known as Al-Biruni, he was born in what is now modern-day Uzbekistan and this piece is going to focus on his inspiring life.

 He was a polymath meaning he was a genius in different areas of knowledge.
-Hence, he was excellent in mathematics, linguistics, physics, astronomy, history, natural sciences, and even chronology.
+Hence, he was excellent in mathematics, linguistics, physics, astronomy, history, natural sciences.
+And even chronology.
 He did not even limit himself to these areas but thrust himself into virtually all the fields known to science.
 As a result, he was able to not only understand a lot but also influenced the thinking of scholars of his age and even in the present time.

 For example, he is known as the father of comparative religion, pioneer of anthropology, founder of Indology, and even father of modern geodesy.

-You get to start appreciating the scope of Al-Biruni’s immense mental gifts when you realise that he wrote 146 books and a vast proportion of these books were focused on mathematics, astronomy, and even mathematical geography.
+You get to start appreciating the scope of Al-Biruni’s immense mental gifts when you realise that he wrote 146 books.
+And a vast proportion of these books were focused on mathematics, astronomy, and even mathematical geography.

 In this book, he stated that the highest point of the sun in the heavens (referred to as the apogee) was not fixed to one place but remained mobile.
 This changed the thinking of everyone and challenged the long-held observation by Ptolemy that the sun’s apogee was fixed.
 Even though Al-Biruni is no longer with us, his exemplary life as a Muslim and scholar is one that will keep inspiring humanity for ages to come.
 May Allah ease our affairs, aameen.